Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 * Gitpod - Code enviroment, allows code to pe pushed to Github.
 * Google Fonts - Is used as pre-fall back fonts.
 * Bootstrap v4.1.3 - For responsive layout, pop-up & collapse functions.
+* jquery - Used for navigation bar and collapse elements.
+* popper.js - Used for navigation bar and collapse elements.
 * Font Awesome - Complements the design.

-# UX - User Experiece:
+# UX

+### User Experience

 ## As a new visitor who comes straight from any social media profile of the artist and has not heard any music yet: